-Due to the obvious danger, the cliffs along the edge of the CIA's property are off-limits.
-Amtrak owns these cliffs, and if students are found in these areas, it will be considered trespassing.
-In addition, the railroad tracks and adjacent areas below, which run along the banks of the Hudson River, are also Amtrak property and are off-limits at all times.
+Due to the obvious danger they present, the cliffs along the edge of the CIA's property are off limits.
+These cliffs are owned by Amtrak, and if students are found in these areas, it will be considered trespassing.
+In addition, the railroad tracks and adjacent areas below, which run along the banks of the Hudson River, are also Amtrak property and are off limits at all times.
 Students should cooperate and be sure they and their visitors stay clear of these areas.